codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 If we take a look at the **Inspect Response** tab at this point, notice the below:

-* After verifying the user, the bot remembers the user was in progress to add a plan, and set the `intentName` to `ApplyTravelPlan` (see yellow highlight)
+* After verifying the user, the bot remembers the user was in progress to add a plan, and set the `intentName` to `YourIntials_ApplyTravelPlan` (see yellow highlight)
 * After verifying the user, the bot sets the `sessionAttributes` to mark the logged in user (see red highlight)
 * After verifying the user, the bot identifies inputs that the user has provided in previous intents (e.g. `Country` and `planName`) and prompts the user to collect information that hasn't been provided (see green highlight)